What is a Thermocouple Gauge?

 By 1964, Hastings Instruments had grown into one of the leading vacuum and thermal mass flow instrument companies in America.
-Today, our popular Thermocouple Vacuum Gauge Tube product lines, including the DV-4, DV-5, and DV-6, are trusted around the world where repeatable, rugged, and dependable vacuum measurement is needed.
-Based in Hampton Virginia for over 75 years, the highly skilled employees at Teledyne Hastings are dedicated to delivering the highest quality thermocouple vacuum gauge tubes.
+Today, our popular Thermocouple Vacuum Gauge Tube product lines, including the DV-4, DV-5, and DV-6, are trusted globally where repeatable, rugged, and dependable pressure measurement is needed.
+Based in Hampton, Virginia for over 75 years, the highly-skilled employees at Teledyne Hastings are dedicated to delivering thermocouple vacuum gauges of exceptional quality.

 How does a thermocouple gauge tube work?

-There are three thermocouples shown (A, B, and C) in the diagram.
-Now, an individual thermocouple consists of two dissimilar metals which are joined together at a junction.
-At the junction, there will be a small voltage which is a function of temperature.
-During operation of the gauge tube, thermocouples A and B are resistively heated inside the gauge tube’s housing.
-Now, since the wires connected to A and B thermocouples are exposed to the gas in the vacuum, thermal energy will be transferred away from the wires at a rate which is dependent on the number of collisions between the gas and the wires and thereby depends on the pressure inside the tube.
+A thermocouple consists of a junction of two dissimilar filaments that are soldered together.
+Three thermocouples are shown (A, B, and C) in the DV-6R diagram, and many thermocouple gauge tubes use multiple thermocouples to form a thermocouple array.
+At each junction, there is a small voltage (on the order of a mv) which is a function of temperature.
+When the gauge tube is in operation, thermocouples A and B are resistively heated inside the gauge tube’s housing.
+Because each filament connected to both A and B thermocouples is exposed to the gas in the vacuum, thermal energy is transferred away from the array at a rate which is dependent on the number of collisions between the gas molecules and the filament wires.
+This transfer of thermal energy is, in turn, dependent on the pressure inside the tube.
+In essence, by measuring the rate of thermal energy transfer, the pressure inside of the tube is indirectly determined!

-Let’s consider two extremes.
-In high vacuum, where the pressure is very low, there will be fewer gas collisions with the wires and the tube’s voltage output will be relatively high.
-(Higher temperature corresponds to higher thermocouple output).
-Now, towards high pressures, more gas results in more thermal energy being carried away from the wires and the thermocouples run at a lower temperature and so give a relatively low output.
+To understand the concept more fully, let’s consider two extremes.
+In high vacuum, where the pressure is very low, there will be fewer gas molecules to collide with each filament and the tube’s voltage output will be relatively high.
+Higher temperature corresponds to higher thermocouple output.
+As we approach near atmospheric pressure (760 torr), there are more gas molecules, resulting in more thermal energy transferred away from the filament.
+Consequently the thermocouples run at a lower temperature resulting in a relatively low output.
+The varying output produced by the thermocouple gauge is dependent on the thermal conductivity of the gas in the vacuum system, which is then used to measure pressure.

 How to use a thermocouple vacuum gauge tube:

-So let’s take, as an example, the use of a DV-6R vacuum gauge tube with a DCVT-6 panel meter or HPM-4/5/6 handheld meter.
-Both the DCVT-6 and HPM-4/5/6, out of the box, are setup to provide the correct activation to the DV-6R.
-The output from the gauge tube is then monitored by the instrument and the correct vacuum level is displayed for the user.
+An example gauge tube installation would consist of a DV-6R thermocouple vacuum gauge tube connected to a DCVT-6 panel meter or HPM-4/5/6 handheld meter.
+Both the DCVT-6 and HPM-4/5/6, are factory configured to work seamlessly with DV-6R gauge tubes, out of the box.
+The output from the gauge tube is then monitored by the DCVT-6 or HPM-4/5/6 and the level of vacuum displayed.

-In the case of the DCVT, two contact relays are available to the user for process control.
-The user can simply dial up the desired setpoints and the dual relays will independently toggle when the vacuum setpoint has been crossed.
-You can now easily understand how Teledyne repeatable gauge tubes will lead to repeatable process control!
-The DCVT also provides serial communication (RS232) and linearized analog output options (0-1 VDC, 0-5 VDC, 0-10 VDC, 4-20 mA).
+In the case of the DCVT, two contact relays are available for process control, and the dual relays will independently toggle according to user-defined setpoints, when the vacuum setpoint has been crossed.
+This demonstrates how the factory-tested repeatability of our gauge tubes results in consistent and repeatable process control!
+The DCVT also provides serial communication (RS232), LabVIEW™ drivers and linearized analog output options (0-1 VDC, 0-5 VDC, 0-10 VDC, 4-20 mA).

 |Teledyne Hastings' Vacuum Products|

-A vacuum reading can be obtained from any of the DV-6 tubes using either a dedicated electronic display or handheld battery-operated readout.
-The Hastings’ DCVT provides continuous monitoring with an easy to read LED display.
-For periodic vacuum checking of one or more tubes, the hand-held HPM 4/5/6 is recommended.
-For convenience, it is powered by a 9V battery and can be connected to any DV-6 tube for an instant reading.
-To ensure the most accurate measurement, the DB-20 Reference Tube (with NIST Traceable calibration) can be used to validate the electronic calibration.
+To obtain vacuum readings from DV-6 gauge tubes, a dedicated electronic display or handheld battery-operated readout is used.
+The Teledyne Hastings’ DCVT provides continuous monitoring via an easy to read LED display.
+For periodic vacuum monitoring of one or more tubes, the hand-held HPM 4/5/6 is recommended because of its portability (9V battery power) and its ability to be quickly connected to a DV-6 tube and obtain an accurate reading with fast response time.
+To ensure the most accurate measurement, the DB-20 Reference Tube can be used to validate the electronic calibration.
+This can assist in determining if the thermocouple vacuum gauge tube requires replacement by ensuring that it is producing an accurate reading.

 For more information about any of our thermocouple sensor series or vacuum gauges, we are here to help.
 In addition to LiveChat on our website, you can contact us at firstname.lastname@example.org or call 757-723-6531 (800-950-2468) or click the button below.